Chapter 18.38

 A. Project applicants may request an administrative modification to increase or decrease the number of parking spaces for motor vehicles, bicycles and loading otherwise required by this chapter.
 No modification is required to increase or decrease the number of required spaces by up to ten percent.

 B. Administrative Modifications.
 The Director shall, at the request of the applicant, consider a modification to increase or decrease the number of required parking spaces within the range of 10 percent to 40 percent.
 This type of request is a Type I application pursuant to OMC 18.70.040.
-The project applicant shall present any modification request, and any evidence and reports, prior to any final, discretionary approvals, such as land use approval, environmental review, or construction permits.
+The project applicant shall present any modification request, and any evidence and reports.

 1. The general criteria for an administrative modification request are: